Power of Attorney & Authorization Forms

 Copy B: The original will be forwarded to you, and no copies will be sent to any representatives.

-Line 8: Retention/Revocation of Prior Power(s) of Attorney
+Line 8: Revocation/Retention of Prior Power(s) of Attorney

-If there is an existing IRS power of attorney that you do not want to revoke, check the box provided on this line and attach a copy of the power(s) of attorney.
+If there’s an IRS power of attorney that’s already existing which you don’t want to revoke, tick the provided box on this line & attach a copy of the power(s) of attorney.

 Line 9: Signature of Taxpayers